Search Laboratory’s Take on Global Voice Search

 - Focus attention on spotting opportunities to rank in the Answer Box for relevant queries (Google)

 According to Nicola, voice search hasn’t completely replaced good old-fashioned SEO, and it likely won’t for a very long time.
-There are still a great many glitches that the top dogs, Google, Amazon, and Apple have to work out.
+There are still many glitches that the top dogs, Google, Amazon, and Apple have to work out.
 So, stick to your SEO practice but consider adding a slight twist.
 Identify the most logical places on your website to add long-tail words, and begin to build these into your website’s content.
 But the true crème de la crème is focusing on the customer journey:

 How Does Voice Search Affect the Global eCommerce Market?